echarin/tfip-miniproject/README.md

 - When a user successfully authenticates, the backend returns a JSON web token (JWT).
   - The JWT contains information about the user, as well as a signature, so that the backend can verify that the sender of the JWT is indeed the correct user.
-- Some endpoints are not protected, such as authentication endpoints and health check endpoints (these are for GKE).
+- Some endpoints are not protected (see [security configuration](sb-backend/src/main/java/ibf2022/tfipminiproject/configs/SecurityConfig.java)), such as [authentication endpoints](sb-backend/src/main/java/ibf2022/tfipminiproject/controllers/AuthenticationController.java) and [health check endpoints for GKE](sb-backend/src/main/java/ibf2022/tfipminiproject/controllers/HealthController.java).
 - Since the backend endpoints hold sensitive information about a user, they are protected.
+  - Requests to protected endpoints without authentication will return a `403 FORBIDDEN` status.
-- The JWT is stored in your local storage through Angular, and then used in the `Authorization` header when making requests to protected endpoints in the backend.
+- The JWT is stored in your local storage through Angular, which passes it into the `Authorization` header using the `Bearer` scheme when making requests to protected endpoints in the backend.
 - This token is also used on the frontend to verify that you are permitted to access its endpoints (e.g. the userId in the endpoint is the same as your userId).

-### Making API calls
+### Making authorised API calls to the backend

 - You can make an API call to the backend for registration and authentication.
 No JWT is required.
 - Registration: `/api/v1/auth/register`